SChatLab/SACOMA/README.md

               ncores = 1)
 ```

-The results table from SACOMA should look something like the following
+The results table from SACOMA should look something like the following:

 ``` r
 res[1:5,]